 It didn’t take long for police to find Jolee Callan’s body.
 Bunner was coated in her blood and was quickly arrested and charged with her murder, for which he pleaded not guilty.

-But then Bunner’s attorneys argued that he had Asperger’s syndrome, which is on the autism spectrum, and that he should be granted youthful offender status.
+But then Bunner’s attorneys argued that he had Asperger’s syndrome and that he should be granted youthful offender status.
 Under Alabama law, any defendant under the age of 21 may file for this status, which guarantees that they serve no more than three years in prison for their crime — regardless of the severity.

 Bunner was granted that status.